Sonesta White Plains

 Bridging the Gap: Ensuring Access to Energy Efficiency for All

-Tony G. Reames, the senior advisor in the U.S. Department of Energy’s Office of Economic Impact and Diversity, will discuss energy justice and the need for creative, alternative financial solutions to expand access to energy efficiency.
-He will highlight efforts of DOE and the “all of government” Justice 40 initiative to achieve equity.
-The presentation will be followed by a discussion on fiscally sustainable and scalable solutions to accelerate investment on inclusive terms.
-The discussion will be moderated by Holmes Hummel, founder and executive director of Clean Energy Works, and the panelists include Tammy Agard, Chief Executive Officer at EEtility and Greg Hale, Senior Advisor for Energy Efficiency Markets & Finance at NYSERDA.
+Tony G. Reames, the senior advisor in the U.S. Department of Energy’s Office of Economic Impact and Diversity, discussed energy justice and the need for creative, alternative financial solutions to expand access to energy efficiency.
+He highlighted efforts of DOE and the “all of government” Justice 40 initiative to achieve equity.
+The presentation was followed by a discussion on fiscally sustainable and scalable solutions to accelerate investment on inclusive terms.
+The discussion was moderated by Holmes Hummel, founder and executive director of Clean Energy Works, and the panelists included Tammy Agard, Chief Executive Officer at EEtility and Greg Hale, Senior Advisor for Energy Efficiency Markets & Finance at NYSERDA.

 Holmes Hummel Clean Energy Works |